 The translated version will be available free of charge for academicians conducting independent studies that are not funded by pharmaceutical companies or other commercial interests except for a processing fee.
 In the case of pharmaceutical companies or other commercial interests a fee will be charged for its use.
 In all events a licensing agreement will be signed with the Rome Foundation before the translated version is provided to the investigator.
 Drs.
-Magnus Simren and John Kellow are in charge of translations.
+John Kellow and Max Schmulson are in charge of translations.
 Please contact Mark Schmitter with any questions regarding translations, copyrighting, licensing and usage fee.